-The maximum maturity for residential mortgage loans in Turkey is typically 240 months (one institution provides loans up to 360 months and another provides loans up to 300 months, while some major banks have a maximum maturity of 120 months).
-As of 31 December 2018, approximately 90% of the residential mortgage loans in Turkey had a remaining maturity equal to or shorter than 120 months according to the Central Bank.
+The maximum maturity for residential mortgage loans in Turkey is typically 240 months (with only one institution providing loans up to 360 months, while some major banks have a maximum maturity of 120 months).
+As of 31 December 2015, approximately 85% of the residential mortgage loans in Turkey had a remaining maturity shorter than 120 months according to the Central Bank.